"Did you hit Hailey?" the anger-management counselor stabbed at J-Ryze.

 "Okay smart-guy, did you hurt her self-esteem?"

-Jason yawns at another of these Monday evening sessions.
+J-Ryze yawns, bored of these Monday evening sessions.
 He shuffles the ugly govt. issue ‘male privilege’ worksheets they’d given him.
 He wonders, was it just him, or was the anger management counselor getting… angry at him?

 "Well, did you sexually abuse her?"